mastercomfig/tf2-patches/README.md

 # Team Comtress 2

-Team Fortress 2, but with a lot of fixes, QoL improvements and performance optimizations!
+Team Fortress 2, but with a lot of fixes, quality of life improvements and performance optimizations!

 ## About